-The EMP should identify feasible and cost effective measures that may reduce potentially significant adverse environmental impacts to acceptable levels.
-It should also involve operational procedures needed to avoid environmental risks during everyday and maintenance operations, as well as emergency and contingency plans in case of accidents, where applicable.
+The EMP should identify feasible and cost effective measures that may reduce potentially significant adverse environmental impacts to acceptable levels as authorized by EPA.
+It should also involve both operational and post operational procedures needed to avoid environmental risks during daily maintenance operations, as well as emergency and contingency plans in case of accidents, where applicable.